 The USB-C-Switch is built on Acroname's BrainStem system which provides simple high level APIs, a real-time embedded runtime engine and modular expandability.
-Functionality details unique to the USB-C-Switch are described in the following sections; refer to Table 8: Supported USB-C-Switch BrainStem Entity API Methods for a complete list of all available API functionality.
-All shortened code snippets are loosely based on the C++ method calls and meant to be psuedocode - Python and Reflex are virtually the same.
-Please consult the BrainStem Reference for implementation details.2
+Functionality details unique to the USB-C-Switch are described in the following sections; refer to

+Table 15: Supported USB-C-Switch BrainStem Entity API Methods for a complete list of all available API functionality.
+All shortened code snippets are loosely based on the C++ method calls and meant to be 12ettled12de.
+Reflex methods are not currently supported by USB-C-Switch.
+Please consult the BrainStem Reference for API implementation details.3